|

 An in-depth looks at how transcription works.
 Initiation (promoters), elongation, and termination.

+DNA serves as the molecular basis of heredity through replication, expression, and translation processes.
 Replication creates identical DNA strands, while transcription converts DNA into messenger RNA (mRNA).
 Translation then decodes mRNA into amino acids, forming proteins essential for life functions.

 |